Building Bridges for the U.S. Army

-The Bavarian Secretary of Justice, Georg Eisenreich, presented the Justizmedaille (Justice medal) to two distinguished members of the 7th Army Training Command’s (7ATC) office of the Staff Judge Advocate (OSJA): Mechthild Benkert, right, Chief of Host Nation Law, and Bradley Huestis, left, Senior Civilian Attorney and Chief of Client Services during a ceremony in Munich, Germany, June 17, 2024.
-(Courtesy Photo)
+GRAFENWOEHR, Germany – The Bavarian Secretary of Justice, Georg Eisenreich, presented the Justizmedaille (Justice medal) to two distinguished members of the 7th Army Training Command’s (7ATC) office of the Staff Judge Advocate (OSJA): Mechthild Benkert, Chief of Host Nation Law, and Bradley Huestis, Senior Civilian Attorney and Chief of Client Services during a ceremony in Munich, Germany, June 17, 2024.

+The ceremony recognized 14 recipients from across Bavaria for their exceptional contributions in advancing outstanding projects and promoting the rule of law.
+“All of you have, in very different areas, dedicated yourselves above and beyond the call of duty to our justice system, the rule of law, and our society,” said Eisenreich.

+Benkert, a German national has been with the U.S. Army since 1996.
+As the Senior Legal Advisor, she provides expertise on German law to all sections within the 7ATC footprint and overseas outreach programs aimed at familiarizing German lawyers with the U.S. legal system.
+Reflecting on her career, Benkert said, “Had you told me while I was in law school that I would work for the Americans, I would have said, ‘Yeah, right,’ but this really fell into place.

 |Date Taken: